BAD ENGINEERING IDEAS

 time of your cloak by relating the overall surface of your craft to the heat

-capacitance and mass of the object you're piping that surface heat into.
+capacitance and mass of the object you're piping the craft's surface energy into.

 The only way you'd be visually detectable is when you eject the super-heated mass, to